realdanielbyrne/BlockChainIntro/README.rmd

 ## Abstract

 *Blockchain technology is increasingly being developed for use in a broad range of applications, from financial transactions, digital voting systems, identity management, and asset tracking.
-The technology is robust, secure, flexible, and could one day bring about fundamental change in a whole host of common computer systems.
-The goal of this project is to provide a primer on Blockchain technology and an evaluation of an experimental Blockchain database.*
+The technology is robust, secure, flexible, and could one day bring about fundamental change in a whole host of common computer systems.*

+*Digital encryption grew out of the need to keep government secrets private during and after World War II.
+The US government and IBM developed DES, the first widely used digital encryption algorithm.
+However, due to the subsequent government mandated secrecy around the implementation of DES, and the distrust of the academic community because of this, a movement was spawned that put a premium on individual privacy and decentralized control.
+This movement brought together the top minds in encryption and spawned the technology we know of as blockchain today.*

+*This paper explores the genesis of encryption, its early adoption, and the government meddling which eventually spawned a movement which gave birth to the ideas behind blockchain.
+It also closes with a demonstration of blockchain technology used in a novel way to refactor the traditional design paradigms of databases.*

 *Index Terms : Computer network management, Cooperative communication, Cryptographic protocols, Data transfer, Encryption, Distributed databases, Document handling, Fault tolerant control, Identity management systems, Information exchange, Internet, Network function virtualization, Network security, Peer-to-peer computing*